ECCO-GROUP/ECCO-ACCESS/README.md

 4. /src/preprocessing/sst/aggregation_by_year/aggregation_local.py

 ___
-Harvest data files and generated output files and/or directories are not tracked on this repo.
+Grid files, harvested data files and generated output files and/or directories are not tracked on this repo.